InfinityPropagation/InfinityEncryptor/README.md

 ## Usage
 # Notes
 1. This encryption/decryption tool has two layers of modifiable security,
-    a: encryption key (key) represents the sequence of Alpha Numeric Mapping (The alphaNumMap is also modifiable).
+- a: Encryption Key (key) represents the sequence of Alpha Numeric Mapping (The alphaNumMap is also modifiable).
-    b: encryption mode (mode) represents the time considerations during encryption/decryption, mode = '' will turn of this layer of security.
+- b: Encryption Mode (mode) represents the time considerations during encryption/decryption, mode = '' will turn of this layer of security.

 2. Altering mode Y M D H I arrangement will result different encrypt/decrypt sequence. eg: DMYIH